A joint supplement provides an effective way to address the underlying causes of joint pain and stiffness, and thereby gain relief.

 Q: Are all joint supplements the same?

 A: Not at all.
-The unfortunate truth is that any popular product (and, with the aging of the population (27), joint supplements have become very popular), is going to attract frauds.
+The unfortunate truth is that any popular product (and, with the aging of the population (26), joint supplements have become very popular), is going to attract poorly-produced supplements and frauds.
 Joint supplements are no different.
 The fact that the FDA considers joint supplements to be dietary supplements and does not regulate them, only serves to exacerbate the situation and open the door to pretenders and fakes.

 Q: Are joint supplements expensive?